 What is Vinyasa Flow Yoga?

-Vinyasa is literally 3 movements: plank, cobra or up dog and down dog.
-These movements are used with breath to connect other poses to each other as you would connect a high-pitched sound to a low-pitched sound with something in the middle so the transition would be less abrasive.
-Vinyasa connects different types of poses like a backbend with a standing pose, allowing them to seamlessly intertwine without disrupting the smooth flow.
-The objective is this “flow effect," which keeps this type of yoga flowing or moving, which in turn creates body heat.
-Also, vinyasa activates qualities of fitness such as CVR and stamina as the body is flowing or moving moderately or vigorously for an extended period of time.
-This effect is similar to many western fitness exercises like running or aerobics or circuit training, etc.… therefore, very much appreciated by the fitness mentality as it is similar to what we are conditioned to appreciate.
+Vinyasa is literally 3 movements -- plank, cobra or up-dog, and down-dog.
+These movements are used to connect other poses to each other, as you would connect a high-pitched sound to a low-pitched sound with something in the middle, so the transition would be less abrasive.
+Vinyasa connects different types of poses, like a backbend with a standing pose, allowing them to seamlessly intertwine without disrupting the smooth flow.
+The objective is this “flow“ effect which keeps this type of yoga flowing or moving, and in turn, creates body heat.
+Also, vinyasa activates qualities of fitness such as cardio and stamina, as the body is flowing or moving moderately or vigorously for an extended period of time.
+This effect is similar to many western fitness exercises like running, aerobics, circuit training, etc. It is therefore very much appreciated by the fitness mentality, as it is similar to what we are conditioned to appreciate.

-My understanding is the body heat generated by the flow of movements was to soften the muscles to allow a deeper penetration or stretch in less time.
-For example, if the body were not warm, it would not allow the stretch to go as deeply as quickly.
-You would need to spend more time in the stretch or pose as in Yin yoga or restorative yoga.
-Going deeper faster not only allows you to get more out of the pose more quickly but also allows you to go more deeply into more poses in a certain amount of time.
-Whereas in yin yoga you may perform 8 to 10 poses in an hour, in vinyasa yoga you could easily perform 20 to 30 poses.
-Allowing for a much more thorough bodily experience as you can move through more body parts and more ranges of motion.
+My understanding is the body heat generated by the flow of movements is meant to soften the muscles to allow deeper penetration and the ability to stretch faster.
+For example, if the body was not warm, it would not allow the stretch to go as deeply and release as quickly as it would, generally, in yin yoga or restorative yoga.
+Going deeper faster not only allows you to get more out of the pose more quickly but allows you to go more deeply into more poses in a certain amount of time.
+In yin yoga, you may perform 8 to 10 poses in an hour.
+In vinyasa yoga you could easily perform 20 to 30 poses, allowing for a much more thorough bodily experience, as you can move through more body parts and more ranges of motion.